Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-administration/README.md

 [DefaultAzureCredential][default_cred_ref] will be able to authenticate the [KeyVaultAccessControlClient][rbac_client_docs].

-Constructing the client also requires your vault's URL, which you can get from the Azure CLI or the Azure Portal.
+There are two clients available in this package, below are snippets demonstrating how to construct each one of these clients.
+Constructing a client also requires your vault's URL, which you can get from the Azure CLI or the Azure Portal.
 In the Azure Portal, this URL is the vault's "DNS Name".

+##### Create a KeyVaultAccessControlClient
 ```python
 from azure.identity import DefaultAzureCredential
 from azure.keyvault.administration import KeyVaultAccessControlClient